 Every year, the project will thus benefit to approximately 60 vulnerable youths and their relatives.
 It will also benefit to 20 industry-workers each year through short specialized courses; occupying mainly low positions in hotels and restaurants, they will thus be able to improve their skills and develop their career.
 Moreover, the school will provide employment and training to 8 local staff.

-In a few months, you will be welcome for a delicious breakfast, lunch or team time with your friends, colleagues or family, in order to support our school, at the application bakery shop, ‘ La Boulangerie Française’, located in Bo Soon Pat Street – lower block, Yangon.
-You will have the chance to try some amazingly tasty products baked by the students.
+- Purchasing a delicious breakfast at the application bakery shop, ‘ La Boulangerie Française’, located in Bo Soon Pat Street – lower block, Yangon.
+There you will have the chance to try some amazingly tasty products baked by the students.

-By granting 1.500 USD per student for one year, can contribute to the scholarship expenses of a student and give him the chance to get a better future.
+- Sponsoring a student, by granting 1.500 USD per student for one year, you can contribute to the scholarship expenses of a student and give him the chance to get a better future.

-The Foundation already supports IECD through various projects in Thailand Mae Sot Vocational Training Restaurant the Passport, and In Vietnam a program helping informal sector and in particular mobile street food vendors.
+The Foundation already supports IECD through various projects in Thailand Mae Sot Vocational Training Restaurant the Passport, and in Vietnam.

-Myanmar has few access for the poorest to qualifying trainings, we are confident under IECD this project will be a successful one, allowing a bunch of students to enter a promising career every year and all visitors and residents of Yangon to enjoy delicious bakery French style.
+Myanmar has few access for the poorest to qualifying training, we are confident under IECD this project will be a successful one, allowing its students to enter a promising career every year and all visitors and residents of Yangon to enjoy delicious bakery French style.